Specialized Hand Function Therapy for Cerebral Palsy

 The trial information does not specify whether participants need to stop taking their current medications.

-Is Constraint-Induced Movement Therapy (CIMT) safe for children with cerebral palsy?
+What prior data suggests that the Therapy Together program is safe for young children with cerebral palsy?

 Who Is on the Research Team?